• Skip to primary navigation

 Jump to Recipe

-Living here in Austin, Tx, tacos are really popular because of the large Mexican population.
+Living here in Austin, TX, tacos are really popular because of the large Mexican population.
 Barbacoa tacos are found at every taco joint and Mexican restaurant in the area.

 I only recently decided to make this Mexican shredded beef at home and I am sure glad I did.
 It is really easy to make and really big on flavor.
 It's perfect for a small group or a larger crowd.